raghvendra03/66-Days-of-Data/README.md

 ### Day 60
 * Watched this great video on a Data Science career - How to Pivot and Advance Your Data Science Career by Emma Ding.
 There are pretty useful tips on interviews and how to prepare up for them.

+### Day 61
+* Today continued learning with Database Management System from Java Point.
+Learnt about Normalization and Transaction Processing